howie12207/vite-ssg/README.md

 app.use(createMetaManager())
 ```

-2.Import in your main page
+2. Import in your main page

 ```
 // src/App.vue